 Fiber-Cement siding has been gaining popularity due to its incredible durability and style.
 Fiber Cement is made from a combination of water, wood pulp, fly ash, and cement, materials that were chosen specifically to withstand extreme weather conditions.
 This is an extremely popular option in areas prone to hurricanes and beach communities where salt usually wreaks havoc on homes’ siding and roofs.

 Fiber-Cement siding is also very versatile in it’s style and installation options.
 We use James Hardie, which comes in lap, shingle, and panel styles.
 The siding is available in a vast color palette, and it’s stamping process emulates traditional wood siding better than most other alternatives.

 Cedar Wood Siding has been used on homes since the 1800s and is a style still sought after today.
 Most of the new siding technologies coming out today are meant to resemble cedar siding, but few are able to truly capture the natural grains of cedar.

 Cedar Siding withstands the elements better than other types of traditional wood siding, but requires more maintenance than vinyl and fiber-cement.
 If you stain or paint cedar it needs to be refinished every 3-7 years.

 Optimal Conditions: Calm-Moderate Weather

 At E&E we are committed to working with our customers to build the house of their dreams.
-If you have any questions about siding or would like a complimentary quote, contact us today!
+If you have any questions about replacing siding or would like a complimentary quote, contact us today!